enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/contrib.rst

 * Sonar (through Maven.
 No public server provided, rules are :download:`here </files/rules_sonar.csv>`)
 * Git

-For the web application, a WebPack build is triggered by Maven.
-Developpers would simply use the "exec:exec" goal in the WS project to start a dev server with both Java and JS on port 8080.
+For the web application, a WebPack build is triggered by Maven during packaging of artifacts.
+Developpers who want to use a hot reload configuration for the Java web app should use the "jetty:run" goal in the WS project to start a dev server on port 8080.
+It uses by default (inside jetty.xml) a database that can be created by running `jqm.sh createnode` inside the service target directory.

 Finally, please respect our coding style and conventions: they are described in the :doc:`style` page.